open-sdg/open-sdg/docs/data-sources.md

 [FREQ].[REPORTING_TYPE].[SERIES].[REF_AREA].[SEX].[AGE].[URBANISATION].[INCOME_WEALTH_QUANTILE].[EDUCATION_LEV].[OCCUPATION].[CUST_BREAKDOWN].[COMPOSITE_BREAKDOWN].[DISABILITY_STATUS].[ACTIVITY].[PRODUCT]
 ```

-However, you do not need to include details for all 15 parts as shown in the code example above where 231 has been entered as the [REF_AREA] part of the key (in the fourth part between the dots (.)), but no other parts are specified.
-To mirror the first example using the InputSdmxMl_UnitedNationsApi to specify national data, you would need to add ‘N’ to the second part between the dots (.) where [REPORTING_TYPE] is in the key.
-E.g https://data.un.org/ws/rest/data/IAEG-SDGs,DF_SDG_GLH/.N..231...........?startPeriod=2000&endPeriod=2022
+However, you do not need to include details for all 15 parts as shown in the code example above where 231 has been entered as the `[REF_AREA]` part of the key (in the fourth part between the dots (.)), but no other parts are specified.
+To mirror the first example using the `InputSdmxMl_UnitedNationsApi` to specify national data, you would need to add ‘N’ to the second part between the dots (.) where `[REPORTING_TYPE]` is in the key.
+E.g. https://data.un.org/ws/rest/data/IAEG-SDGs,DF_SDG_GLH/.N..231...........?startPeriod=2000&endPeriod=2022

 This example also demonstrates adding a custom time period of 2000-2022, which is achieved by adding the following details after the key: